-Conceive, realize and design civil engineering infrastructure that is the backbone of growth and prosperity of mankind.
+- PEO-1: Conceive, realize and design structural engineering infrastructure that is the backbone of growth and prosperity of mankind. - PEO-2: Assess the impact of structural engineering activities on economy, environment and society at large. - PEO-3: Work in team with moral, ethical and professional responsibilities - PEO-4: Pursue higher education and/or engage in research and development through continuous learning

-Plan, construct and maintain the built environment meeting the demands of humanity.

-Assess the impact of civil engineering activities on economy, environment and society at large.

-Work in team with moral, ethical and professional responsibilities.

-Cultivate the aptitude for continuous learning and learn to adapt to the changing needs of the society.